ScreenLife-Capture-Team/app/readme.md

 This repo contains the Android Application used in the ScreenLife Capture study.
 The application allows participants to record and upload screenshots taken every X number of seconds.
 The general layout of the code is explained below.

+## Usage guide

+### Installing via Android Studio (debug mode)

+Refer to the [official guide here](https://developer.android.com/studio/run/device) for running an app on a physical device.

+Summary of steps:

+- Ensure your Android device has USB debugging mode turned on.
+- Connect your Android device using data cable and select file transfer mode.
+Android Studio should automatically register your device.
+- In Android Studio, select your device from the device list on the top toolbar.
+Click "Run app".
+The app should be installed in your device.

+### Packaging APK for distribution

+## App structure

 ### Activities

 | Activity Name    | Purpose                                                      |